University Financial Policies

 - As a general policy, individual and group reimbursements in excess of reasonableness are not allowed.
 Travelers should neither gain nor lose personal funds as a result of business travel on behalf of the University.

 Section 4.2: Exceptions to Financial Policies

-If there are exceptions to any of the financial policies, prior approval must be obtained in writing by any one of the following: President, Executive Vice President and Chief Operating Officer, or Chief Financial Officer.
+If there are exceptions to any of the financial policies, prior approval must be obtained in writing by either one of the following: President, Chief Operating Officer, or Chief Financial Officer.
 Exceptions may not be approved through delegates.